"Love it": Woman shows off rental home, Mzansi loves it

 - The online community reacted to the post, with many applauding her and some giving her props

-A lovely woman took to her Facebook account to show off her living space that he is currently renting.
+A lovely woman took to her Facebook account to show off the living space she was renting.

 Noh Noh Xuluh posted pictures of her one room on a Facebook group called Make Your Bedroom Beautiful with Thembi's Linen.
 She captured her neatly made bed.
 She had a wardrobe, small table to place her essential things like toiletries, a soft floor rug next to her bed.